willy-wagtail/Notes/ansible-notes.md

 Ansible provides modules, code that can be used to automate particular tasks
 - some use of modules include
-  - ensure users exist
+  - ensure users exist withc ertain settings
-  - make sure latest verseion of software packages are installed
+  - make sure latest version of software packages are installed
   - deploy a config file to a server
   - enable a network service and make sure it is running
 - most modules are idempotent which means they only make changes if a change is needed.
 They can safely be run multiple times.
-- ad-hoc command runs one module on the specified managed host
+- an ad-hoc command runs one module on the specified managed host

 The ``ansible host-pattern -m module [-a 'module arguments'] [-i inventory]`` command runs an ad-hoc command
 - supply a ``host-pattern`` argument with the managed host to run on
 - the ``-m`` option names the module that ansible should run
 - the ``-a`` option takes a list of all arguments required by the module
+- the ``-i`` option is where the host can be found

-One of the simplest ad-hoc commands is ``ansible all -m ping``, using the ping module
+One of the simplest ad-hoc commands is ``ansible all -m ping``.
+Using the ping module, it calls all hosts.
-- it does not send an ICMP ping to managed host like usual understanding of ping
+- it does not send an ICMP ping to managed host like the usual understanding of ping
 - it checks to see if ansible modules written in Python can run on the managed host
   - the output showing "SUCCESS" against the host means it was able to contact the host and it replied with the answer ``pong``

 To override a default configuration setting there are several different options.
 These options override the configuration in ``ansible.cfg`` configuration file
 - ``-k`` or ``--ask-pass`` will prompt for the connection password
 - ``-u REMOTE_USER`` overrides the ``remote_user`` setting in ``ansible.cfg``
 - ``-b`` option or ``--become`` enables privilege escalation, running operations with ``become: yes``
 - ``-K`` of ``--ask-become-pass`` will prompt for the privilege escalation password